The Complete Goldendoodle Growth Stages Guide | Written by Veterinarian, Dr. Sara Ochoa, DVM

 - Abnormal weight gain or loss

 - Masses or lumps that suddenly developed

 All of these could be signs that there is something going on in your Goldendoodle.
 Goldendoodles.
 These are common problems that your adult Goldendoodle could have.

 Your adult Goldendoodle will need to be fed food that is moderate in calories, and you will need to watch the number of treats that you are feeding your dog.

 An adult dog can easily become overweight.
 Obesity in dogs is a common problem seen in all dog breeds, which can lead to joint problems and arthritis.

 If your dog is limping or having trouble moving, let your vet know, they can start your Goldendoodle on joint supplements or other pain medication to help them get around better.

-If your dog is going to have allergies, you will notice this usually after 1 year.
+If your dog is going to have allergies, you will usually notice this after 1 year.
 Your dog’s immune system must fully develop for their allergy problems to show up.
-Most dogs will have allergies at the same time that people d
+Most dogs will have allergies at the same time that people do.

-o.
-In the spring, most trees are blooming and releasing their pollen.
-During this time, most people are sneezing and have watery eyes and nose.
+In the spring, most trees are blooming and release their pollen.
+During this time, most people are sneezing and have watery eyes and noses.
 Your dog may also show signs of allergies during this time.
 Common signs of allergies are itching and scratching.